-For those of you who have not yet read my book It Starts with the Egg, I wanted to give a brief overview of what the book is about and who is most likely to benefit.
+For those of you who have not yet read It Starts with the Egg, I wanted to give a brief overview of what the book is about and who is most likely to benefit.

 - Age-related infertility

 - Diminished ovarian reserve/ Low AMH

 - A history of IVF cycles with a poor fertilization rate or few embryos surviving to 5-day blastocyst stage.